shane1595042264/Onenote-Groomer/docs/PRIVACY_POLICY.md

 ## 📱 Required App Permissions

-OneNote Groomer requires the following permissions:
+DocFlow AI requires the following permissions:

 - **Internet Client**: Required for model downloading capabilities (optional, only if you choose to download additional AI models)
 - **File System Access**: To read your OneNote files and write Excel files